 If you want to know more, read on.
 Otherwise, read the above list again and make sure you'll never forget it.

 Most audio software nowadays has sliders or even rotating knobs to control the volume.
 The intention is to mimic controls of ‘classic’ audio hardware.
 Unfortunately, there is one thing about a lot of software sliders which makes them a pain in the ass: they are LINEAR.
 You might ask, what could possibly be wrong with a linear slider: it is zero at the one end, 100% at the other end, and neatly linear in between, isn't that just ideal?
 The answer is a big no.

 Give it a try: open your favourite audio player, start playing a song, grab the volume slider, and wobble it to and fro at the ‘loud’ end of the volume range.
-Next, do the same at the ‘silent’ end of the volume range.
-Chances are that you will experience the following: almost no audible volume variations at the ‘loud’ end, and extreme volume variations at the ‘silent’ end.
+Next, do the same at the ‘silent’ end.
+Chances are you will experience the following: almost no audible volume variations at the ‘loud’ end, and extreme volume variations at the ‘silent’ end.
 In that case you can be pretty sure the slider is linear.

 A few popular applications that I have found to suffer from this flaw, are: